 |HDMI Input||28.4 ms|

-The first thing we see is that game mode on the Samsung makes a very noticeable difference in performance.
-As people debate how well calibrated the displays of people creating games are, for many sacrificing a bit of visual accuracy for lower lag is certainly worth it.
-We also see on the Sony that MotionFlow creates a small improvement in lag time.
+The first thing we see is that the game mode on the Samsung makes a very noticeable difference in performance.
+As people debate how well-calibrated the displays of people creating games are, for many, sacrificing a bit of visual accuracy for the lower lag is certainly worth it.
+We also see on Sony that MotionFlow creates a small improvement in lag time.
 This is a surprise, as frame interpolation typically requires a frame to be buffered, which is a minimum of 17ms of lag introduced.

 The Sony refreshes at 240 Hz, so with a 1080p60 frame, each frame is repeated 4 times to get that one frame without any interpolation.
 With the MotionFlow interpolation enabled, it seems that the first flashing frame is interpolated into the last black frame before it, so you get it 1/240 of a second faster, or around 4ms.
 The real issue here is that there seems to be a full frame buffered on the Sony at all times, even without MotionFlow enabled, but enabling it gives you a slightly faster response time.

-The real test was with the Nixeus display, as that has been tested with SMTT before so I have lag and pixel response times for it.
-With SMTT it measured 30.2 ms for combined pixel response and lag.
-With the Lag Tester it measured 28.4 ms of lag.
+The real test was with the Nixeus display, as that has been tested with SMTT before, so I have lag and pixel response times for it.
+With SMTT, it measured 30.2 ms for combined pixel response and lag.
+With the Lag Tester, it measured 28.4 ms of lag.
 Why is there a difference here?
-With the lag tester, it is testing how quick it goes from a black screen, to a measurable white block for the light sensor in the device.
-On SMTT we are looking at the full pixel response time, which would be black to peak white, not just measurable white.
+With the lag tester it is testing how quickly it goes from a black screen to a measurable white block for the light sensor in the device.
+On SMTT, we are looking at the full pixel response time, which would be black to peak white, not just measurable white.
 Because of this difference, the times with the Lag Tester will be lower.

 That said, this isn’t really much of an issue.
-SMTT times are worst-case scenarios, as we do a total sub-pixel change (blue to yellow, for example) and measure only the peak reading, which will take longest.
-The eye will see the change far before the peak level is reached, so the Lag Tester results might be more real world based than SMTT.
+SMTT times are worst-case scenarios, as we do a total sub-pixel change (blue to yellow, for example) and measure only the peak reading, which will take the longest.
+The eye will see the change far before the peak level is reached, so the Lag Tester results might be more real-world-based than SMTT.
 We also can’t separate pixel response and input lag measures on the Lag Tester, as we can with SMTT.
-This removes a bit of granularity from the results, but doesn’t change the effective feel of the lag.
+This removes a bit of granularity from the results but doesn’t change the effective feel of the lag.